Will Weatherford

-Will Weatherford (born November 14, 1979) is an American politician who was a Republican member of the Florida House of Representatives from 2006 to 2014, representing the 61st District from 2006 to 2012 and the 38th District, which included eastern Pasco County, from 2012 to 2014.
+William Warner Weatherford (born November 14, 1979) is an American politician who was a Republican member of the Florida House of Representatives from 2006 to 2014, representing the 61st District from 2006 to 2012 and the 38th District, which included eastern Pasco County, from 2012 to 2014.
 During his final term in the legislature, he served as the Speaker of the Florida House of Representatives, which made him the youngest presiding officer of any state legislative chamber in the United States at the time.

 History

-Will Weatherford was born in Dallas, Texas, and moved to the state of Florida in 1986.
+William Warner Weatherford was born in Dallas, Texas, and moved to the state of Florida in 1986.
 He was homeschooled by his parents, but played football at Land O' Lakes High School with his brothers.
 One of his brothers, Drew Weatherford, would later attend Florida State University and play varsity football for the Florida State Seminoles.

 Will Weatherford attended Jacksonville University, where he received a degree in business in 2002.
 After graduation, Weatherford worked in commercial real estate but was recruited by Allan Bense, his father-in-law and the Speaker of the Florida House of Representatives, to join state government.